There are many ways to customize BricsCAD ® or change the settings that you might get a little lost. So here are my 55 Tips:

 When you launch a command, a Prompt menu displays all options for the current command.
 (See figure at right.)
 Use the mouse to select an option in the prompt menu.

 The display of the prompt menu is controlled through the PromptMenu variable.
-In the Settings dialog box under Program Options Display, choose Prompt Menu, and then select a location for the prompt menus to display.
+In the Settings dialog box under Program Options Display, choose Prompt Menu, then select a location for the prompt menus to display.
 Choose 'Don't display prompt menu' to suppress the display of prompt menus.

 6 Learn by Hovering